Texas Public Libraries Annual Report Information

 Public libraries that do not meet certain accreditation criteria have the option to appeal loss of accreditation.
 Appeals are heard by the Library Systems Act Advisory Board (LSAB) at their summer meeting.
 The board makes a recommendation to the Director and Librarian, who either sustains or denies the recommendation.
 Should that decision not be favorable to the library, the library can appeal directly to the commission at their summer meeting.

-If you believe your library may need to appeal loss of accreditation, please contact Stacey Malek at firstname.lastname@example.org and she will assist you with this process.
+If you believe your library may need to appeal loss of accreditation, please contact Stacey Malek at email@example.com for instructions and assistanc with this process.